Guidance and support during the Coronavirus (Covid-19) pandemic

 Doctors of the World have translated NHS guidelines into 45 different languages.

-Helen Bamber Foundation have set up a Coronavirus support page, listing symptoms, advice and resources on Coronavirus and self-isolating.
+Helen Bamber Foundation have set up a Coronavirus support page, listing Coronavirus mental health and wellbeing resources.

 Click here for infographics with advice on Coronavirus, well-being and self care during the pandemic, translated into over 30 different languages.